Stedi-Demos/concurrency-control-reference-implementation/README.md

 ## Important Notes

-The DynamoDB-based semaphore implementation provided in these examples works well for managing concurrency at lower to moderate scales ~20-30 concurrency or so.
+The DynamoDB-based semaphore implementation provided in these examples works well for managing concurrency at lower to moderate scale of ~20-30 concurrency.
 It's a good starting point for many applications.
 (Depending on your average response times if they are longer, this can push higher to 50 or more concurrency.)
 However, have extreme amounts of clients hammering on the semaphore will always be contentious and may hurt your throughput.

-- For applications requiring tremendous scale or very high levels of concurrency, a more robust solution like Redis might be more appropriate.
+For applications requiring tremendous scale or very high levels of concurrency, a more robust solution like Redis might be more appropriate.
 For more information on implementing high-scale semaphores with Redis, refer to the Redis documentation on [Fair Semaphores](https://redis.io/ebook/part-2-core-concepts/chapter-6-application-components-in-redis/6-3-counting-semaphores/6-3-2-fair-semaphores/).

 ## Example Class Usage